CRAI-OUS/simple_ad/README.md

 Then run the inference script to run prediction on the preprocessed data.
 As IXI consist of only healthy subjects, the prediction will be low for most subjects.'

 ## Model Hyperparamteres
-The models weights are trained with the following hyperparameters:
+The models are trained with the following hyperparameters:
 | Model Type   | Learning Rate | Weight Decay | Optimizer | Batch Size |
 |--------------|---------------|--------------|-----------|------------|
 | EfficientNet | 0.001         | 0.01         | AdamW     | 4          |